 Download Permit Application Here

 We do pet euthanasia by appointment on Tuesdays and every other Fridays, from 10-10:30am.
+(Owner present euthanasia not available, please call a private veterinarian if you wish to be present during euthanasia.)
 Costs are as follows:

 Small animals and Birds : $40.00